-The Gulf of Mexico (Gulf) red snapper and gray snapper stocks are managed under the Fishery Management Plan for Reef Fish Resources in the Gulf of Mexico (Reef Fish FMP).
+The Gulf of Mexico (Gulf) red snapper and gray snapper (GS) stocks are managed under the Fishery Management Plan for Reef Fish Resources of the Gulf of Mexico (Reef Fish FMP).
 Each of the five Gulf states is allocated a portion of the red snapper private angling component annual catch limit (ACL) and delegated the authority to set the fishing season, bag limit, and size limit for the private angling component of the recreational sector.
 Because the states estimate recreational catch using different methodologies, the estimates produced by the states are not comparable to each other or the federal estimates.
-Therefore, calibration ratios were adopted to convert the state specific ACLs into the same units1 as each states' landings estimates.
+Therefore, calibration ratios were adopted to convert the state specific ACLs into the same units 1 as each states 1 landings estimates (GMFMC, 2022).

-Gray snapper is managed as a stock, with a combined ACL and ACT (annual catch target) for the recreational and commercial sectors.
-The Gulf of Mexico Fishery Management Council's (Council) Scientific and Statistical Committee (SSC) reviewed the results of Southeast Data, Assessment, and Review 75 (SEDAR 75) during its January 2023 meeting.
-The SSC determined that the assessment was consistent with the best scientific information available.
+Gray snapper is managed as a stock, with a combined ACL for the recreational and commercial sectors.
+The Gulf of Mexico Fishery Management Council's (Council) Scientific and Statistical Committee (SSC) reviewed the results of Southeast Data, Assessment, and Review 75 (SEDAR 75 2022) during its January 2023 meeting.
+The SSC determined that the assessment was consistent with the best scientific information available (BSIA).

-This document will consider changes to the red snapper calibration ratios for Alabama, Florida, and Mississippi, and will consider updates to catch limits for Gulf gray snapper.
+This document will consider changes to the Gulf red snapper calibration ratios for Alabama, Florida, and Mississippi, and will consider updates to catch limits for Gulf GS.